The Future of Work: Artificial Intelligence and teamwork

 Let’s talk about who trains it.

-How do we overcome the potential bias in the training data like the machine training specialists detected at Amazon?
+How do we overcome the potential bias in the training data like the machine training specialists detected at workplaces like Amazon?

-Or facial recognition systems that recognize white faces with a much higher accuracy than black faces:
+Or facial recognition systems that recognize white faces with much higher accuracy than black faces:

-“If the photo was of a white man, the systems guessed correctly more than 99 percent of the time.
-But for black women, the percentage as between 20% and 34%.”
+“If the photo was of a white man, the systems guessed correctly more than 99 per cent of the time.
+But for black women, the percentage was between 20% and 34%.”

 The list of examples like this is a bit too long.

-How soon before the AI can help us (and itself) to detect and improve biases?
+How soon before the AI can help us (and itself) to truly detect and improve biases?

 What kind of training and what rules would be necessary?